RKKoranteng/blog/_posts/2019-06-10-flashback-datagaurd-db.md

   path: 2019-06-10-flashback-datagaurd-db.png
   width: 100%
   height: 100%
-  alt: oem 13c performance hub
+  alt: oracle data guard architecture
 ---

 Logical mistake, end of testing cycle, need to rollback database to a previous state?
 RMAN restore can help, however there’s an easier way: we can address these scenarios with the Flashback technique.
 In the case of a standalone Oracle database, there is nothing special to take into account when performing flashback.
 However, performing flashback of a Data Guard environment needs special treatment of the Standby Database to ensure data consistency.
 This article will show you how to do that